lucenia/xtree/README.md

 # Lucenia XTree

-Lucenia XTree is a native C++ spatial index library used as part of the Lucenia stack.
-It supports advanced geospatial indexing and search performance with versioned shared library builds.
+Lucenia XTree is a native C++ dimensional index library used as part of the Lucenia stack.
+It supports advanced numeric, spatial, and vector indexing and search performance with versioned shared library builds.
+It provides consistent and predictive logarithmic performance over BKD with memory safety guarantees; far outperforming current lucene numeric indexing.

 ---